 Prescription Drug Monitoring Program (PDMP)

 The program is overseen by the Maryland Department of Health (MDH), Behavioral Health Administration (BHA).
-This information is securely stored and disclosed only to persons or agencies whose access is specifically authorized by state law.

 Click the Maryland PDMP logo to begin your registration!

 CRISP serves as the access point for clinical providers, including prescribers, pharmacists, and other licensed healthcare practitioners for viewing filled CDS prescriptions.
 All policies on access are regulated by MDH.

 PDMP Interstate Sharing

 If you have access to Maryland PDMP data, you can also view PDMP data from D.C., Virginia, West Virginia, Pennsylvania, Connecticut, Delaware, Minnesota, and Arkansas.